 Special Events (One Time Opportunities): Contact Volunteer Services for full details and to pre-register for an event.
 Applications are not required for these events.
 We do not work with community service hours for these events.
 Please let us know if you are under 18 years of age and wish to volunteer for a special event.

 - CORPORATE GROUP VOLUNTEER OPPORTUNITY at Recycled Reads.
 Available on Wednesdays from 9am-12pm for groups 5-20 people.

 Youth Services: Volunteers help our Teen and Youth Librarians with Library programs.
-Volunteers could be helping with program preparation (lots of craft cut outs!), taking tickets at the door, assisting youth in craft activities, creating book displays, helping keep the youth area tidy, and setting up/taking down at programs.
+Volunteers could be helping with program preparation (lots of craft cut outs!), taking tickets at the door, assisting youth in activities, creating book displays, shelving youth materials and helping keep the youth area tidy, and setting up/taking down at programs or even leading a program!
 This position does not include reading to children.
-Work is best suited for detail oriented individuals who enjoy crafts and working with kids of all ages.
-This position will include standing and bending for the duration of program; moving items up to 25ibs, and using craft equipment with our without reasonable accommodation.
+Work is best suited for detail oriented individuals who enjoy working with kids of all ages.
+This position will include standing and bending for the duration of program; moving items up to 25ibs, and using program equipment with our without reasonable accommodation.
 Most positions require a weekly commitment for a minimum of three months.